 Most of the buildings on campus are equipped with public announcement systems designed to broadcast emergency messages specific to any emergency.

-Everyone associated with the university is encouraged to monitor local radio and television stations in order to remain aware of events effecting campus.
-The following are local stations recommended to monitor:
+Everyone associated with the university is encouraged to monitor local radio and television stations to remain aware of events affecting campus.
+We recommend you monitor the below local stations.